vanshikagupta1919/Osfin_Assignment/README.md

 # What you need before running

-- Two CSVs in the project root:
+- Two CSVs in the project root: disputes.csv and transactions.csv
-- disputes.csv with at least: dispute_id, description, txn_id, optional fields like created_at, status
-- transactions.csv with at least: txn_id, amount, status, optional fields like customer_id, created_at
 - Python 3.9+ and the packages listed below
 - An OpenRouter API key for Task 3 (prompt-based insights with LLM parsing).
 The code will prompt you at runtime to submit the key.
-- Typical requirements include: pandas, numpy, scikit-learn, transformers, torch (CPU), gradio (optional for web UI), rapidfuzz (optional if you enable fuzzy duplicate detection), and matplotlib (optional for charts).
+- Typical requirements include: pandas, numpy, scikit-learn, transformers, torch (CPU), gradio (optional for web UI), rapidfuzz (optional if you enable fuzzy duplicate detection), and matplotlib (optional for charts)

 # How it works (high level)